"You guys raced hard. [I] Thought you'd be in the final three for sure."

 - In the revival of WWE Tough Enough, early on, Mickael was in the bottom three alongside his hated rival, Ryan (whose biggest challenge for the show was overcoming the Embarrassing Nickname "Skidmark" given to him by, ironically, Bill Demott).
 In order to decide who was leaving, "Stone Cold" Steve Austin made them cut promos on one another.
 Mickael choked, and Ryan buried him.
 Everyone was stunned, but whether it was Mickael's failing or Ryan stepping up to the plate depends on who you ask.

-- From Canada's Worst Driver, season Two, Colin's expulsion was truly shocking, not only for the audience but for the other contestants.
+- Season Two: Colin's expulsion was truly shocking, not only for the audience but for the other contestants.

 - Scott's expulsion in Season Six was a surprise as well, considering it happened so fast.